 On my nightstand is my all time favourite read, Champagne Supernovas by Maureen Callaghan.
 It’s about Kate Moss, Alexander McQueen and Marc Jacobs – the renegades who reshaped the ‘90s fashion scene… epic.
 I’m also currently reading The Vanity Fair Diaries by Tina Brown.
 It’s brilliant.

 The last gig I went to was literally two days before lockdown.
 I went to see Franc Moody at Shepherds Bush.
-It was so good and I would have partied harder and stayed out later had I known that was going to be my last night out for four months!
+It was so good and I would have partied harder and stayed out later had I known that was going to be my last night out for months!